KHard2Bme/KHard2Bme/README.md

 <h3 align="left"> A little more details:</h3>

-- 🌱 I’m currently learning **Machine Learning & AI**
+- 🌱 I’m Currently enrolled in a comprehensive 38-weeks cloud program leveraging real-world projects and industry mentorship.
+     Acting independently and collaborating with peers in utilizing and ramping up skills in various cloud systems and other current technologies, including Linux, AWS, Python, Containers, terraform and Azure.
-- 👀 I am creating Projects at this moment in my Portfolio so please stay tuned.
+- 👀 I am creating Medium articles and videos of my hands-on Projects at this moment, so please stay tuned.
 - 💞️ I’m open to collaborate on data analysis projects (preferably Job opportunities or volunteer)
 - 📫 How to reach me **harding_kevin@hotmail.com**

 - ⚡ Fun fact **I am a motivational speaker and Personal Trainer.**

--   I enjoy interacting with other Data Professionals in either learning from or offering advice.
+-   I enjoy interacting with other Cloud, DevOps and SRE Engineers for either learning engagements or offering advice.
 -   I recently completed the Google Data Analytics Professional Certification and love applying what i learned in analyzing data for better storytelling